awsdocs/amazon-ecs-developer-guide/doc_source/launch_window-container_instance.md

 Your Amazon ECS container instances are created using the Amazon EC2 console\.
 Before you begin, be sure that you've completed the steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md)\.

-For more informtion about the launch wizard, see [Launch an instance using the new launch instance wizard](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-launch-instance-wizard.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information about the launch wizard, see [Launch an instance using the new launch instance wizard](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-launch-instance-wizard.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## New Amazon EC2 launch instance wizard<a name="new-win-ec2-instance-wizard"></a>